 C. Design Goal

-Based on the above system model and security model, our design goal is to propose a new efficient and privacypreserving top-k spatial keyword query to enable secure LBS in smart cities.
+Based on the above system model and security model, our design goal is to propose a new efficient and PTkSK query to enable secure LBS in smart cities.
 In particular, the following two objectives should be achieved.